carlonluca/docker-vnc-desktop/README.md

 Docker VNC desktop contains the scripts needed to build images including clean DE's with VNC support.
 Images are supposed to be as light as possible and simple to run.
 I use these images mostly for development purposes or quick tasks.

+A browser is typically needed and snap packages are not supported.
+The images, therefore, typically also include Mozilla Firefox out of the box.

 ## LXQT on docker on Raspberry Pi (arm64)

 ```docker run --rm -e USER=luca -e RESOLUTION=1920x1080 -p 5900:5900 carlonluca/vnc-desktop:jammy-lxqt```